-<Outline of positioning>
+- <Outline of positioning>

+1 The position of the mater mayon to

-- The position of the motor moves to the machine home position according to the home position return start instruction now.
-(Machine home position return operation) At this time, the machine home position address is assumed to be "0". - While the forward or reverse button is pressed and held, the motor is driven forward - 2.
-While the forward or reverse button is pressed and held, the motor is driven forward or in reverse.
+- 1. The position of the motor moves to the machine home position according to the home position return start instruction now.
+(Machine home position return operation)

+At this time, the machine home position address is assumed to be "0".

+- 2. While the forward or reverse button is pressed and held, the motor is driven forward or in reverse.
 (Jog operation) - 3.
 The value of the motor advances 10000 mm according to the automatic drive start instruction.
 After wards, Y000 is turned on for two seconds as a stand by display stopping and at this time.
 Finally, the value of the motor retreats by 10000 mm.
 (Single-speed positioning operation)